EmperorA/myproject/README.md

 **From the repo:**
 Clone this project locally
-Run npm install in your terminal / bash / command line Run npm run watch in your terminal / bash / command line
+Run npm install in your terminal / bash / command line to install all dependecies Run npm run watch in your terminal / bash / command line to start app.

 **DEV DEPENDENCIES**
 EJS